DominicBoettger/website/content/posts/2020-03-31-send-templated-aws-ses-emails-with-powershell/index.md

 author: Dominic Böttger
 date: 2020-03-31T00:00:00.000Z
 excerpt: >-
-  A short description on how a SES mail template can be stored and send with the AWS (Amazon Web Services) Powershell module.
+  A brief description on how a SES mail template can be stored and send with the AWS (Amazon Web Services) Powershell module.
 hero: ./images/hero.jpg
 ---